 7-Eleven is, more than anything, the result of two businesses on opposite ends of the globe merging.
 In the United States in 1927, an ice house-turned-convenience store operated under it’s founder’s former employer’s name after he bought the company out: Southland Holdings.
 The name was later changed to “Tote’m Stores” after the trend of placing totem poles outside the store-fronts began before they landed on 7-Eleven to reflect their new operation hours following World War II in 1946.

 Meanwhile, in 1920 Ito-Yokado, a general merchandise store chain, opened in Japan.
-This would eventually become Seven& i Holdings, the now-parent company of the 7-Eleven Franchise.
+This would eventually become Seven & i Holdings, the now-parent company of the 7-Eleven Franchise.

-In 1991, The Japanese subsidiary assisted in bailing Southland Holdings our of bankruptcy, which led to them becoming a majority shareholder at 70% ownership.
+In 1991, The Japanese subsidiary assisted in bailing Southland Holdings out of bankruptcy, which led to them becoming a majority shareholder at 70% ownership.
 It was in 1999 that Southland Holdings officially rebranded to 7-Eleven, Inc. as they downsized to a single focus within the company.
 Then, in 2005, Seven & i Holdings made an offer to buy out the company in its entirety and became the wholly-owned subsidiary of the company.

-So, 7-Eleven sells gas, snacks, drink, cigarettes, some drinks, and all those little things you might need on the road.
+So, 7-Eleven sells gas, snacks, cigarettes, drinks, and all those little things you might need on the road.
 Convenient, as you would expect, but not exactly exciting.
 They sell some pizzas and various hot snacks, great to fill that immediate hunger needs, but it nothing to write home about right?

 Try searching some videos of “7-Eleven Japan” on YouTube.
 What you see is just a little different from what you have here.
 Sure, there’s the chip isle, and coolers of drinks, but you’ll also find walls of ready meals that the staff will heat for you, a huge array of quick bites like onigiri, an entire isle dedicated to instant noodles, an oden station, hot food like fried chicken and steamed buns, the list goes on.

 Yes, most locations also have their own café where they serve various coffee and tea beverages.
-If you are in Taiwan, they offer an Apple Sparkling Coffee and, as odd and upsetting as that sounds, I loved this drink and think about it all the time.
+If you are in Taiwan, they offer an apple sparkling coffee and, as odd and upsetting as that sounds, I loved this drink and think about it all the time.